 Where to Buy Tickets and Passes

-You can buy TriMet fares at the locations listed below.
+You can buy fares on your smartphone, at the grocery store, from a ticket machine or at the convenient locations listed below.
 Please note: Not all tickets and passes are available at every location.

-You can buy fares at neighborhood ticket outlets in the Portland area, including most Albertsons, Fred Meyer and Safeway stores.
-Outlets sell unvalidated 2-Hour Tickets in books of 10, unvalidated 1-Day Passes individually or in books of 5, and calendar-month passes (1-Month Passes).
+You can buy fares at neighborhood ticket outlets in the Portland area, including most Fred Meyer, New Seasons and Safeway stores.
+Outlets sell unvalidated 2½-Hour Tickets in books of 10, unvalidated 1-Day Passes in books of 5, and calendar-month passes (1-Month Passes).
 Find nearby ticket outlets on an interactive map

 Tickets and passes are available from the self-service ticket machines located at MAX, WES and Streetcar stations.
-MAX and WES machines sell 2-Hour Tickets, 1-Day Passes, 7-Day Passes, 14-Day Passes and 30-Day Passes, pre-validated for immediate use.
-Streetcar machines sell TriMet 2-Hour Tickets and Adult 1-Day Passes, as well as Streetcar-only 2-Hour Tickets.
+MAX and WES machines sell 2½-Hour Tickets, 1-Day Passes, 7-Day Passes, 14-Day Passes and 30-Day Passes, pre-validated for immediate use.
+Streetcar machines sell TriMet 2½-Hour Tickets and Adult 1-Day Passes, as well as Streetcar-only 2½-Hour Tickets.

-You can buy a 2-Hour Ticket or 1-Day Pass on the bus.
+You can buy a 2½-Hour Ticket or 1-Day Pass on the bus.
 Just insert coins or bills (exact change only) into the farebox when you board.
 Note: Operators cannot give change.

 At work or at school